mmmim24/dudedid/README.md

 # DudeDid - Task Management App

 A simple and intuitive task management application built with React and Tailwind CSS.
-This app helps you organize and track your tasks across different status categories.
+This app helps you organize and track your tasks across different status categories with drag and drop functionality.

 ## Features

 -   **Create, edit, and delete tasks:** Easily manage your tasks with full CRUD functionality.
 -   **Task Status Tracking:** Track tasks in "Pending", "Started", and "Completed" categories.
+-   **Drag and Drop:** Intuitively move tasks between status columns using drag and drop.
 -   **Responsive Design:** Separate views for mobile and desktop using Tailwind CSS's responsive utilities.
 -   **React Context API:** Utilizes React Context API for efficient state management.
 -   **Clear All Tasks:** Option to clear all tasks within a specific status category.
+-   **Task Accordion:** Expand tasks to view and edit details.

 ## Technologies Used